monfresh/laptop/README.md

 and how it works.

 Note that the script might ask you to enter your macOS password at various points.
 This is the same password that you use to log in to your Mac.
+The prompt comes from Homebrew, because it needs permissions to write to the `/usr/local` directory.

+If you
-If you have `rbenv` or `RVM` installed, the script will ask you to uninstall them first and run the script again.
+have `rbenv` or `RVM` installed, the script will ask you to uninstall them first and run the script again.
 Look at the script output for uninstallation instructions.

 **Once the script is done, quit and relaunch Terminal.**

-It is highly recommended to run the script regularly to keep your computer up to date.
+I recommend running the script regularly to keep your computer up to date.
 Once the script has been installed, you'll be able to run it at your convenience by typing `laptop` and pressing `return` in your Terminal.